Pursue MD/MS in UK

-The FMGE December 2025 exam, scheduled for 17 January 2026, is a qualifying test for foreign medical graduates aiming to practice medicine in India.
-The exam is divided into two parts — each containing 150 MCQs with a duration of 2 hours and 30 minutes for both Part A and Part B. To maximise their chances of success, aspirants often focus on the FMGE most scoring subjects.
-The pre-clinical and para-clinical subjects carry 100 marks, while the Clinical subjects account for 200 marks. medicine, surgery, obstetrics and gynaecology (OBG), Community Medicine, and Paediatrics are among the high-scoring FMGE subjects.
+The FMGE December 2025 session exam is scheduled for 17 January 2026.
+It is a qualifying test for foreign medical graduates aiming to practice medicine in India.
+The exam is divided into two parts — each containing 150 MCQs with a duration of 2 hours and 30 minutes for both Part A and Part B. To maximise their chances of success, aspirants should focus on the FMGE most scoring concepts.
+The pre-clinical and para-clinical subjects carry 100 marks, while the clinical subjects account for 200 marks.
+Medicine, surgery, obstetrics and gynaecology (OBG), community medicine, and paediatrics are among the high-scoring FMGE subjects.

 This Story also Contains